Good street visibility and word-of-mouth marketing have served salons well for many years.

 3) Optimize Your Salon Website

-Your salon’s website is typically the first impression you make with potential customers.
+Your salon’s website is typically your first impression with potential customers.
 And, as a beauty business owner, I’m sure you understand how crucial a first impression is.

-You want people to feel confident that you will be able to take care of them.
-And having an up-to-date and modern website is what will help you with this.
+You want people to feel confident that you can take care of them, and having an up-to-date and modern website will help you achieve this.

 However, a well-designed website is more than simply a first impression.
-It’s a tool to find new clients, manage your appointments, upsell your services, and grow your business.
+It’s a tool for finding new clients, managing appointments, upselling services, and growing your business.

 4) Integrate with Apple Maps

-Apple Maps is also a popular app for people to find a salon or service business in their area.
-Google (which we covered earlier) is #1 but Apple maps would be the next place to ensure you are visible.
+Apple Maps is also a popular app for finding a salon or service business in their area.
+Google (which we covered earlier) is #1, but Apple Maps would be the next place to ensure you are visible.

-Of course, it would be great if people who found your salon on Apple Maps could also easily find a button to quickly schedule an appointment with you.
+Of course, it would be great if people who found your salon on Apple Maps could easily find a button to schedule an appointment with you quickly.

 5) Get Your Salon Setup for Success on Social Media